gantir/www.ramjeeganti.com/content/post/2009-08-07-web-analytics-wednesday-bangalore.md

 comments: true
 sharing: true
 footer: true
-tags: [events, waw, webanalytics, recycled-post]
+categories: [events, waw, webanalytics, recycled-post]
 author: "Ramjee Ganti"
 ---
 I am off radar of any kind of social events for some time.
 I am now back with helping the organization of Web Analytics Wednesday Bangalore, August 2009.
 The event is on 12th August at Indiranagar Club.